 Preheat your oven to 220°C/200°C fan/gas mark 7.

-Lay the chicken onto a large baking tray, drizzle with oil and season with salt and pepper.
+Pop the diced chicken onto a large baking tray, drizzle with oil and season with salt and pepper.

 Meanwhile, halve, peel and thinly slice the onion.

-Once hot, add the onion, season with salt and pepper and fry, stirring occasionally, until golden and softened, 10-12 mins.
+Once hot, add the onions, season with salt and pepper and fry, stirring occasionally, until golden and softened, 10-12 mins.

 Meanwhile, pour the water for the bulgur (see pantry for amount) into a large saucepan, stir in the chicken stock paste and bring to the boil.
 Stir in the bulgur, bring back up to the boil and simmer for 1 min.